IAF conducts trial run on emergency landing facility on AP Highway | Business

 - India

-The flights flew 100 metres above the ground.
-The landing facility has been constructed at Picchikalagudipadu village of Korishapadu mandal on the National Highway-16.
+The flights flew close to the ground without landing on the highway.

+The landing facility has been constructed at Picchikalagudipadu village on National Highway 16.

+''IAF fighter and transport aircraft carried out practice flying including circuit, approach and overshoot on newly constructed Emergency Landing Facility on NH-16 at Bapatla District in Andhra Pradesh on 29 Dec 22,'' the Southern Air Command of IAF tweeted.

 Bapatla Superintendent of Police Vakul Jindal told PTI that a strong security cordon had been established with around 200 police personnel for the trial run.